bclover/real-world-functional-programming-book/gitbook/part8/custom_lens.md

 )
 ```

-Better, but one problem; the setter part of the lens is supposed to be a reducer and return what it set.
+Better, but one problem; the setter part of the lens is supposed to be a `map` function and return what it set.
 Since `writeFileSync` is mainly about side effects, specifically writing the file, it doesn't return anything and throws if it fails.
 Very imperative and not what we need.
 Let's modify it and just return the data you wrote for now.
 Since `writeFileSync` always returns `undefined`, the short circuit `||` will always return `data`.

 ```javascript
 const fileLens = iso(